omgnetwork/research/plasma/plasma-mvp/specifications/no-confirmations.md

 4. Bob attempts to exit on his valid transaction.
 5. The operator's exit has higher priority than Bob's transaction, the operator withdraws first.

+This isn't a problem if we have confirmations - Alice could simply refuse to confirm her transaction.
+We need to get more creative if we remove confirmations.

-However, if we require that inputs be at least `n + 1` blocks old, then anyone who stops submitting transactions once the chain is byzantine can safely exit.
+If we require that inputs be at least `n + 1` blocks old, then anyone who stops submitting transactions once the chain is byzantine can safely exit.
 An operator attempting to create a UTXO from "out of thin air" inputs would have to create at least `n + 1` invalid blocks.

 This breaks down if a user submits a transaction after the chain becomes byzantine.
 A client should *never* submit a transaction if they haven't received a block by the time the next block should've been published.

+#### Change #2: Exits must be challenged within 4 days

-Change #2 means that a withheld transaction can be safely withdrawn before an attacker completes any invalid exits.
+This way, a withheld transaction can be safely withdrawn before an attacker completes any invalid exits.

 Plasma MVP mitigates block withholding attacks by requiring users to submit confirmations.
 If we remove confirmations, then a transaction can be included and be considered valid even if the block is withheld.
 This means that an operator could challenge an exit with a withheld transaction.
 Change #2 attempts to solve this problem.